 Just like the Paypal Donations plugin, getShopped installs into the WordPress Dashboard and creates its own series of administration pages where every payment processing option can be customized with user ID’s, merchant account information, and payment preferences.
 The shopping cart itself can then be deployed to the website using a series of templates that utilizes the existing theme’s header, footer, and stylesheet, to create a harmonious and usable experience.
 The goal of the plugin is to promote usability and commerce by integrating a shopping cart solution into an existing design’s look and feel.
 That familiarity is the key to encouraging readers to turn themselves into customers at most websites.

 The shopping cart solution itself can also be styled independently of the theme’s stylesheets, as users can customize built-in, cart-specific template files and even generate their own buttons and interface elements.
 While the getShopped plugin is not free, its price is generally accessible and users will find it a great way to turn a typical blog into a place that generates good revenue over time.
 For products that need to be shipped, the getShopped plugin can integrate Paypal payments with the production, printing, and tracking, of a shipping label for a number of worldwide shipping partners.
-That includes the U.S. Postal Service in the United States, as well as UPS and FedEx options for global commerce or more expedient package shipping options domestically.
+That includes thein the United States, as well as and options for global commerce or more expedient package shipping options domestically.